ebeeraheem/background-color-generator/README.md

 ## Acknowledgments

-- Grateful acknowledgment to the dedicated members of the <a href="https://docs.google.com/forms/d/e/1FAIpQLSeopUFSGxZxyfZuSzpFKGvfYP-xbEixIvLWneUaSncgcoyKAQ/viewform" target="_blank">Programmers.NG</a> WhatsApp group for their invaluable support and collaborative spirit.
+- Grateful acknowledgment to the dedicated members of the [Programmers.NG WhatsApp group](https://docs.google.com/forms/d/e/1FAIpQLSeopUFSGxZxyfZuSzpFKGvfYP-xbEixIvLWneUaSncgcoyKAQ/viewform) for their invaluable support and collaborative spirit.
-- Icon graciously provided by <a href='https://iconpacks.net/?utm_source=link-attribution&utm_content=10830' target="_blank">Iconpacks</a>, adding a touch of visual excellence to the project.
+- Icon graciously provided by [Iconpacks](https://iconpacks.net/?utm_source=link-attribution&utm_content=10830), adding a touch of visual excellence to the project.

 ## Contact